RuslanRWX/ebackup/README.md

 	-rotate       - Rotate log files<br>

-files.txt -- file with directorys to backup files.exclude.txt  -- file with exclude directories
+files.txt -- file with directorys to backup<br>
+files.exclude.txt  -- file with exclude directories<br>
 exclude.mysqldb.txt  -- script backuping all of databases but you can exclude some databases
 <html>